VP Mike Pence to rally with police in Minnesota next week

-Vice President Mike Pence will return to Minnesota next Thursday, when he plans to hold a Cops for Trump listening session in Minneapolis.
+Vice President Mike Pence will return to Minnesota on Thursday, when he plans to hold a Cops for Trump listening session in Minneapolis.

 Before he heads to Minneapolis on Sept.
-24, Pence will hold a manufacturing-focused event across the border at Midwest Manufacturing in Eau Claire.
+24, Pence will hold a manufacturing-focused event at Midwest Manufacturing in Eau Claire, Wis.

 Pence was in Minnesota less than a month ago.
 He visited Duluth for a “Workers for Trump” event.
 The Trump campaign has made Minnesota a top target in the 2020 election, with numerous visits from the administration and surrogates.